 Customizable gaming laptops

 Now that you know what to look for in a gaming laptop, it’s time to find the perfect one for you.
 If you’re intent on bringing home the perfect portable gaming rig, then check out our customizable gaming laptops.
-These gaming laptops enables you to choose your preferred hardware that fits your gaming needs and budget.
+These gaming laptops enable you to choose your preferred hardware that fits your gaming needs and budget.

 Prices, specifications, availability and terms of offers may change without notice.
 Price protection, price matching or price guarantees do not apply to Intra-day, Daily Deals or limited-time promotions.
 Quantity limits may apply to orders, including orders for discounted and promotional items.
 Despite our best efforts, a small number of items may contain pricing, typography, or photography errors.
 Correct prices and promotions are validated at the time your order is placed.
 These terms apply only to products sold by HP.com; reseller offers may vary.
 Items sold by HP.com are not for immediate resale.
 Orders that do not comply with HP.com terms, conditions, and limitations may be cancelled.
 Contract and volume customers not eligible.